 Wow.
 If you’re an employer, that’s enough to give you back pain.

 Keystone sued.
-Tyson then countersued, claiming Keystone’s parent company had engaged in accounting shenanigans to drive down the number.
+Tyson then countersued, claiming Keystone’s parent company had engaged in accounting shenanigans.
 Tyson also claimed that Keystone had stolen more than $500,000 of artwork and collectibles that were supposed to be part of the assets Tyson bought.
 (Is this a fight between corporations over a food company, or is it a Beverly Hills divorce?)

 The sales agreement contained an arbitration clause appointing the major accounting firm KPMG to decide certain pricing disputes.
 The clause stated that, within 30 days of the referral, KPMG was required to deliver "a report setting forth such calculations and reasonably detailed explanations of each required adjustment, including the basis thereof."
 The clause also stated that “[KPMG’s] determination shall be final and binding upon Seller and Buyer, and absent manifest error, shall be deemed a final arbitration award that is binding on Buyer and Seller."

 Tyson moved to have the pricing kerfuffle sent to arbitration with KPMG.
 Keystone resisted, essentially arguing that Tyson’s claims were based on alleged breaches of pre-closing warranties and representations, and not simply a pricing dispute, and therefore were not encompassed by the arbitration provision.